The UK Stroke Forum 2016 took place 28-30 November at the ACC in Liverpool.

 Updates from stroke clinical trials included ENCHANTED and AVERT.
 The Stroke Association funded the UK-arms of both these international trials.
 The Stroke Association funded TREAT-UI and ReTrain studies also shared their results.

-ENCHANTED is a trial which investigated whether a lower dose of the clot-busting drug (alteplase) used in thrombolysis could be as effective and safer than the current standard dose.
-It also investigated whether intensive blood pressure lowering could reduce the risk of brain bleeds as result of thrombolysis treatment; work which is being continued with the STAY ENCHANTED study.
+ENCHANTED is a trial that investigated whether a lower dose of the clot-busting drug (alteplase) used in thrombolysis could be as effective and safer than the current standard dose.
+It also investigated whether intensive blood pressure lowering could reduce the risk of brain bleeds as a result of thrombolysis treatment; work which is being continued with the STAY ENCHANTED study.

 UK lead on ENCHANTED, Professor Tom Robinson, presented the latest updates and the main outcomes from the trial, which suggest that the lower dose of alteplase results in fewer serious (including fatal) brain bleeds from treatment within the first week of stroke.

-AVERT is a trial which investigated the use of very early, intensive mobilisation of patients after their stroke.
+AVERT is a trial that investigated the use of very early, intensive mobilisation of patients after their stroke.
 UK lead on AVERT, Professor Peter Langhorne, shared the latest updates from the trial, which include the fact that although deaths and serious adverse events were uncommon in AVERT, early deaths were more common with very early mobilisation (VEM) than standard care.
 The reason for this is not clear, and he urged caution when actively mobilising stroke patients in the first 24 hours.

-TREAT-UI is a Stroke Association funded, feasibility study for the adaption of a commonly available, mobile nerve stimulation device (TENS) to treat stroke-related urinary incontinence.
+TREAT-UI is a Stroke Association-funded feasibility study for the adaption of a commonly available, mobile nerve stimulation device (TENS) to treat stroke-related urinary incontinence.
 Professor Joanne Booth presented the results of the study, which found that the treatment appeared safe and acceptable to stroke survivors with urinary incontinence, and there was evidence for its potential clinical and cost-effectiveness.
 The results support the feasibility of a larger trial as an intervention self-administered by patients.

 ReTrain is a Stroke Association funded pilot study, which investigated the effectiveness of a community-based rehabilitation training programme for people who have been affected by stroke.
 It is based on the ARNI rehabilitation programme.
 Professor Sarah Dean presented the results, lessons learned from the study and plans for a larger trial.
 More details of the trial can be found at the PenCLAHRC website.